dgaydukov/cert-aws/files/sa.md

     Single table 1 PK + 1 GSI:
     * partitionKey (authorId) + sortKey (bookId)
     * partitionKey (bookId) + sortKey (authorId)
+Partition key should have a large number of distinct values relative to the number of items in the table (customerId for orders table - there are many distinct customers comparing to total number of orders).
+This is because max RCU (read capacity unit) - 3000, WCU (write capacity unit) - 1000 per partition.
+So if you choose wrong partition key and make a lot of request to single partition you will get `ProvisionedThroughputExceededException`.
+That's why you should have equal distribution across partition key.
+Best practices to select partition key:
+* use high cardinality attr - email, customerId, orderId, productId
+* use composite attr - combine several attr into single string to be used as key
+* add random key to partition key
 Data at NoSql should be denormalized, it's a mistake to use new technology in old way and to store in NoSql db data in normalized view.
-You will lose on performace.
+You will lose on performance.
-Table is not single object like in relational model, but a collection of heterogenous objects, products+users+orders can be store in single NoSql table.
+Table is not single object like in relational model, but a collection of heterogeneous objects, products+users+orders can be store in single NoSql table.
 So one-to-many solved by partitionKey as one key, and sortKet as key from second table (many) When you build NoSql schema you should:
 * create ERD (entity relations diagram) - same as for relational db, define entities and relations between them